threefoldtech/info_grid/src/dashboard/deploy/dedicated_machines.md

 ## Filter and Reserve a GPU Node

-You can filter and reserve a GPU node using the [Dedicated Nodes section](https://dashboard.grid.tf/portal/account-nodes) of the **Dashboard**.
+You can filter and reserve a GPU node using the [Dedicated Machines section](https://dashboard.grid.tf/#/deploy/dedicated-nodes/) of the **Dashboard**.

 ### Filter Nodes